TREATMENT

 - Lowered blood pressure.

-- Decreased urine you production due to kidney inflammation.
+- Decreased urine production due to kidney inflammation.

-- Hepatitis, jaundice, nausea or vomiting, stomach pain & fatigue.
+- Hepatitis, jaundice, nausea or vomiting, stomach pain and fatigue.

 - Tingling in the hands, feet or face.

-- Encephalitis, high fever, confusion, hallucinations, seizures & vomiting.
+- Encephalitis, high fever, confusion, hallucinations, seizures and vomiting.

-You must consult your general practitioner or oncologist immediately should you have more than 4 loose stools per day.
+You must consult your general practitioner or oncologist immediately should you have more than four loose stools per day.